Enirose/House-of-Bidders_Auction/README.md

 ## Project description

-An auction website, where a everyone can view and search what auction list.
-Yet only a registered member can add a bid.
+An auction website, where everyone can view and search what auction list available in pur website.
+But only a registered member can add a bid.

 ## User Stories